russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 - CPU: Intel(R) Core(TM) i5-10400F CPU @ 2.90GHz

 data-analysis/
-- Contains results from analzying the performance data
+- Contains results from analyzing the performance data

 parse-cpu.py (FIN)
 - Parse the output from all the runs of `perf stat`, i.e., the data in `benchmarking-cpu/`, and distill runtime from it